Step Four - Minor Arcana - Swords

 Eight of Swords: Restriction

-Realization of feeling restricted by certain circumstances, work, love, or projects.
-Fear is preventing her from moving on or seeing the situation clearly (blindfolded).
+The realisation of feeling restricted by certain circumstances, work, love, or projects.
+Fear prevents her from moving on or seeing the situation clearly (blindfolded).
 Notice the ropes do not look too tight; if she wanted to, she could wriggle her way out, take the blindfold off and remove herself from the negative energy of the swords.
-Will she remain there or save herself from unnecessary burdens.
+Will she remain there or save herself from unnecessary burdens?

 Nine of Swords: Anxiety